madisyn/cse183/README.md

 This page uses Vue.js (static/js/index.js).

 The user can browse through existing posts, sort them by three filters (top, new, my posts), and create a new post.
 Users can also delete posts that were created by them.
+For each location, users can see the average rating of the location, the number of reviews, and the tags associated with the post.

 index.js handles all the API calls to get locations, add locations, and delete locations.
 It also deals with the form input, resetting the form, and applying filters.